-I hated physics class in high school.
-For some reason tho, I remember the concept of inertia.
+I didn’t do well in physics class in high school.
+But for some reason, I remember the concept of inertia.
 Basically if an object is at rest, its tendency is to continue to be at rest.
 If the object is in motion, it will continue in the same direction unless redirected by something else.
 It’s a concept we observe all the time in our surroundings.
-We also find inertia in personal finance.
+But we also find inertia in personal finance.

 The Flow of Money